ehmicky/autoserver/docs/relations.md

 # Definition

-Models can refer to each other by using the other model's name as `attribute.type` in their [IDL definition](idl.md), either as a scalar value or an array, for one-to-one or one-to-many relationship.
+Models can refer to each other by using the other model's name as `attribute.type` in their [schema definition](schema.md), either as a scalar value or an array, for one-to-one or one-to-many relationship.

 For example: